AdobeDocs/workfront.en/help/quicksilver/scenario-planner/create-and-edit-plans.md

     </tbody>
    </table>

-1. Click  `Apply` to save the monthly job role distribution
+1. Click&nbsp;**Apply** to save the monthly job role distribution

    Or

-   Click `Cancel` to close the job role distribution list and return to the scenario.
+   Click **Cancel** to close the job role distribution list and return to the scenario.

-1. Click the `Financial` box in the header of the plan, to add the budget for this plan.
+1. Click the **Financial** box in the header of the plan, to add the budget for this plan.

    The details of the Financial box display.